Nassau, The Bahamas: History

 The town that would be called Nassau was founded in 1670 by British noblemen who brought British settlers with them to New Providence.
-They built a fort, and named it Charles Town in honour of England’s King Charles II.
+They built a fort, and named it Charles Town in honour of England's King Charles II.
 During this time there were frequent wars with the Spanish, and Charles Town was used as a base for privateering against them.
 In 1684 the town was burned to the ground during the Raid on Charles Town.
 It was rebuilt in 1695 under Governor Nicholas Trott and renamed Nassau in honour of King William III, who belonged to a branch of the House of Nassau.
 William was the Dutch Stadtholder (stadhouder in Dutch), and, from 1689, the King of England, Scotland and Ireland.
 The name Nassau ultimately derives from the town of Nassau in Germany.

 Lacking effective governors after Trott, Nassau fell on hard times.
-In 1703 Spanish and French allied forces briefly occupied Nassau.
-More so, Nassau suffered greatly during the War of Spanish Succession and had witnessed Spanish incursions during 1703, 1704 and 1706.
-From 1703 to 1718 there was no legitimate governor in the colony.
+In 1703, Spanish and French allied forces briefly occupied Nassau.
+More so, Nassau suffered greatly during the War of Spanish Succession and witnessed Spanish incursions during 1703, 1704 and 1706.
+From 1703 to 1718, there was no legitimate governor in the colony.
 Thomas Walker was the island's last remaining appointed official and although evidence is scarce, it appears that he was acting in the role of deputy governor upon Benjamin Hornigold's arrival in 1713.
 By this time, the sparsely settled Bahamas had become a pirate haven known as New Providence.
 The Governor of Bermuda stated that there were over 1,000 pirates in Nassau and that they outnumbered the mere hundred inhabitants of the town.
 They proclaimed Nassau a pirate republic, recognising the island's prosperous state in which it offered fresh fruit, meat and water and plenty of protection amid its waterways.
 Nassau's harbour was tailor-made for defence and it could take around 500 vessels, though it was too shallow to accept large battleships.
 Benjamin Hornigold, along with his great rival Henry Jennings, became the unofficial overlord of a veritable pirate republic which played host to the self-styled Flying Gang.
-Other pirates that used Nassau as their base included Charles Vane, Thomas Barrow (who declared himself "Governor of New Providence"), Calico Jack Rackham, Anne Bonny, Mary Read, and the infamous Edward Teach, better known as "Blackbeard".
+Other pirates of note that spent time in Nassau included Charles Vane, Thomas Barrow (who declared himself "Governor of New Providence"), John Rackham, Anne Bonny, Mary Read, and the infamous Edward Teach, better known as "Blackbeard".